Plenty of marketers say they use AI for content. Far fewer say it actually improved their results.

 Choosing the right AI content creation tool

-AI social media content creation is improving fast.
-A year ago, you could spot AI content instantly.
-Today, well-edited AI content with strong brand voice training is nearly indistinguishable from human content.
+AI content is improving fast.
+A year ago you could spot it instantly.
+Today, well-edited AI content with strong brand voice training reads close to human work, and the gap is still closing.

-The worst thing you can do is either ignore AI entirely (you'll get outpaced on volume) or rely on it completely (you'll lose your voice).
-The best thing you can do is spend two hours this week setting up a real workflow - brand voice training, content pillars, a batch schedule - and then iterate weekly based on what your analytics tell you.
+Ignore AI entirely and you get outpaced on volume.
+Hand everything to it and you lose your voice.
+The better move is to spend a couple of hours this week setting up a real workflow, brand voice training, content pillars, and a batch schedule, then adjust weekly based on what your analytics tell you.

 Start with the 70/30 split.
-Adjust from there.
-The data will tell you what works for your specific audience.
+The data will tell you what works for your audience.

 FAQ